zeroasiccorp/umi/README.md

 4. The notation FIELD_out means the value of FIELD in the output of a SUMI packet merge.

 Rules:
-1. Merging is allowed only for REQ_RD, REQ_WR, REQ_WRPOSTED, REQ_RDMA, RESP_RD, RESP_WR.
+1. Merging is allowed only for REQ_RD, REQ_WR, REQ_WRPOSTED, REQ_RDMA, RESP_RD, RESP_WR, when EX=0.
-2. SA, HOSTID, PROT, QOS, SIZE, ERR, and OPCODE must match in all merge inputs.
+2. SA, HOSTID, ERR, EOF, PROT, QOS, SIZE, OPCODE, and any USER or RESERVED fields must match in all merge inputs.
 These values are copied into the merge output.
 3. EOM_in\[i\] must be 0 for 0<=i<=(N-2), that is, it must be zero for all but the last merge input.
 EOM_in\[N-1\] may be either 0 or 1.
 4. DA_in\[i\] must be equal to DA_in\[i-1\] + (2^SIZE)*(LEN_in\[i-1\]+1), 1<=i<=(N-1).
 5. DA_out := DA_in\[0\].